Nursing: Practical

 Satisfy all of the following academic criteria:

-- Active CNA certificate on file with IDPH with verification of work history or documentation of successful completion VOC 121 within the last 2 years.
+- Active CNA certificate on file with IDPH with verification of work history or documentation of successful completion of VOC 121 within the last 2 years.
 CNA work history verification can be documented via: tax records, payment stub, IDPH registry (if clinical updates are present) or a letter from the employer.

 - ENGLISH LANGUAGE ARTS(Note: only one of the following must be met.
 The most recent score or grade will